Strategies For Staying Safe In Public Places

 ☯ If you are going to a club,

 Don’t park in front of the club where people congregate, sit on cars, and where people are thrown out.

 Never give a doorman or bouncer a hard time.

 ☯ Never park next to or even walk near a panel van with a sliding side door.

 ☯ Limit the amount of information and locations you display or register on social websites.

 Defensive Tactics If Confronted or Attacked In Public

-Use the Defensive/Interview Stance with Your Open Hands Up at least shoulder height.
-Use a deep confident voice, "Back Off" or "Stop".
+Establish verbal and physical boundaries.
+Use the Defensive/Interview Stance with Your Open Hands Up at least shoulder height as your physical boundary while using a deep confident voice, "Back Off" or "Stop" to establish a verbal boundary.
 Attempt to use reason and conversation to resolve a conflict.

 ☯ Get off the line of attack.